tomcritchlow/tomcritchlow.github.io/wiki/drafts/2024-03-04-linkedin-brand.md

 Instead of learning coming last, what if it came first.

----

-*An addendum for brands: for anyone feeling the vibe shift in the world of work everything above applies at the employer level too.
-You don't need LinkedIn to do anything to re-orient your employer brand around learning and growth.
-It's good for you and good for your people.*

----

-If you like this, err, I guess [follow me on LinkedIn](https://www.linkedin.com/in/tomcritchlow/)?
+*If you like this, err, I guess [follow me on LinkedIn](https://www.linkedin.com/in/tomcritchlow/)?*